 Death is a topic too often ignored.
 People, especially young people, are the least likely to plan that far ahead.
 The majority of wills created by young people come about because their mortgage company requested they create one, or they start a family. it’s a topic, that unless faced with, is often put to the back of peoples minds as something that can be done later.

 On the exterior, as an industry, the funeral business is as traditional as traditional gets.
 High street shops could easily fit into a Victorian street scene.

 Similarly, until relatively recently, mortgages have been the same.
 Banking, in general has a head start with products/services such as Monzo.

 Some startups have looked at the opportunity – everyone dies, and have started making the preparation for it smarter and more user friendly.

 Beyond.life helps people plan funerals and write wills.

 “When there’s a will, there’s a… solicitor’s bill.”
 Until now

 farewill is a similar product. it offers simple, intuitive and easy do-it-yourself will writing service.

 poppysfunerals is a modern funeral director.

-It’s a hard task trying to convince someone to think about something they don’t want to, or are actively avoid.
+It’s a hard task trying to convince someone to think about something they don’t want to or are actively avoiding.
 Especially when the person feels that they don’t have anything of value to leave.